brunomaga/brunomaga.github.io/_posts/2017-11-27-Reinforcement-Learning.md

 <p align="center">
 <img width="20%" height="20%" src="/assets/2017-Reinforcement-Learning/q-value.png"><br/>
-<small>source: Lecture notes, Unsupervised and Reing.
+<small>source: Lecture notes, Unsupervised and Reinf.
 Learning, M.O.
 Gewaltig, EPFL</small>
 </p>

 At every iteration, we take the action that is more *promising*, i.e. with the highest expected reward.
 We choose an action $$ a^{\star} $$ such that $$ Q(s,a^{\star}) \gt Q(s,a_j) $$ for all actions $a_j \in A$.
 The iterative update of Q values is provided by the rule